tylerc/react-tic-tac-toe/README.md

 🎮 react-tic-tac-toe
 ====================

+React tic-tac-toe 🎮 with: TypeScript 💙, Hooks ⚓, and Server-Side Rendering 🖥!

 This repo is an exercise in learning the basics of React.

 The basis of this is the [Tic Tac Toe tutorial found on React's website](https://reactjs.org/tutorial/tutorial.html).